 That’s it!
 The server will now be monitored with standard settings:

 You can add additional devices to your monitoring in the same way.
 Here are a couple of tips:

 - To monitor Windows, use the MSI packages which automatically install the CheckMkService service.

 - You can also monitor SNMP devices (switches, etc.).
 For this, when configuring the host, in the Host Tags submenu, select the Agent Type option, and choose SNMP (Networking Device, Appliance) in the drop down menu.
-If your SNMP community is not public, then enter it in SNMP Community option.
+If your SNMP community is not public, then enter it in the SNMP Community option.